Teams and business

 After something has been shared, it cannot be unshared.
 Reset or change passwords that have been shared with someone who no longer works at your organization, then save the new password in 1Password so everyone has access.

-You can also consider creating an offboarding consent form and include it with your employee policies.
-In it, you can let team members know that their Private vault in 1Password:
+You can also create an offboarding consent form and include it with your employee policies.
+In it, you can let team members know that their Employee vault in 1Password:

 • Will no longer be accessible when they leave the organization.
 They can use the complimentary 1Password Families membership to store personal items.